Combinatorial Semi-Bandit in the Non-Stationary Environment: More Details in Section 4

 For (3), we show that the $\textsc{EndOfReplayTest}$ fails when the replay phase finishes.
 Suppose for $\forall S \in \mb{S}$, Eq.(\ref{check: replay2}) doesn't hold, then according to Lemma \ref{lem: concentration2}, we know $\mr{Reg}_{\mc{A}}(S) \leqslant 2 \widehat{\mr{Reg}}_{\mc{A}}(S) + C_3 mK \nu_{n_{\mc{I}}}$.
 Besides, we know there exists $S'$ such that

 Combining above two inequalities, we have

 which is the Eq.(\ref{check: replay1}) in \textsc{EndOfReplayTest}, thus the algorithm will restart. \end{proof}

-Now, we begin to prove Lemma \ref{lem: block regret}. \begin{proof} Consider the fictitious partition constructed in Lemma \ref{lem: partition}, for the first $\Gamma-1$ intervals, using Lemma \ref{lem: interval regret} with respect to each interval as there is no restart.
+\begin{proof}[Proof of Lemma \ref{lem: block regret}] Consider the fictitious partition constructed in Lemma \ref{lem: partition}, for the first $\Gamma-1$ intervals, using Lemma \ref{lem: interval regret} with respect to each interval as there is no restart.
 For the last interval $\Gamma$, we also use Lemma \ref{lem: interval regret} but with the fictitious planned interval in the same way as in paper \cite{chen2019new}.

 Thus, for block $j$ (i.e. $[\iota_i, \iota_{i+1}-1]\cup[\iota_i+2^{j-1}L-1, \iota_i+2^jL-1]$), there is

 Using exactly the same technique as \cite{chen2019new} and Lemma \ref{lem: critical lemma} above, one can prove